Install on Pixel 4

 Prepare your host computer

 The device-flasher program needs certain udev rules installed.
-The device-flasher will set these rules up for you, but it may ask for your sudo password to do so.
-Alternately, you can install one of the following packages to correctly set the udev rules in advance.
+You should install one of the following packages to correctly set the udev rules.

 Debian, Ubuntu, & derivatives: